-Programme development and review processes in NALA are underpinned by the principles of good adult literacy work including:

-- Adult literacy learning is an active and expressive process.
-Learners have the right to explore their needs and interests, set their own goals and decide how, where and when they wish to learn. - Learners' knowledge and skills are vital for the effective organisation of adult literacy work.
+The programme development, monitoring, evaluation and review processes in NALA are underpinned by the principles of good adult literacy work.
+Adult literacy learning is an active and expressive process.
+Learners have the right to explore their needs and interests, set their own goals and decide how, where and when they wish to learn.
+Learners' knowledge and skills are vital for the effective organisation of adult literacy work.
 Learners should have the opportunity to be involved in all aspects of provision.
 (NALA, 2012, p.23).